A dual-pairing summation-by-parts finite difference framework for nonlinear conservation laws: Introduction

 \section{Introduction}

-Nonlinear hyperbolic conservation laws, defined by systems of nonlinear partial differential equations (PDEs), are widespread in modelling several important physical phenomena and industrial problems such as fluid flow, combustion, black holes, magneto-hydrodynamics, astrophysical and atmospheric fluid dynamics, to name but only a few.
-Analytical solutions are intractable for most realistic situations.
-Therefore, accurate and efficient numerical simulations of nonlinear conservation laws are important to academia and industry, and are critical for developing modern technologies, deepening scientific knowledge and paving the way for new inventions and discoveries.
-The derivation of effective numerical methods for computing approximate solutions of nonlinear conservation laws that are fast, accurate and robust has been a hot research topic beginning from the seminal and early works of von~Neumann and Richtmyer~\cite{VonNeumannandRichtmyer1950}, Lax and Wendroff~\cite{PDLax1954,Lax-Wendroff-1960}, Godunov~\cite{godunov1959}, Harten~\cite{HARTEN1983151}, and in recent times has continued to attract substantial interests from the computational and applied mathematics community, see e.g.~\cite{Sjögreen2019,GERRITSEN1996245,FISHER2013353,STIERNSTROM2021110100,Nordström2006,Mattsson_etal2004,MattssonandRider2015,Carpenter_et_al2014,fluxo_SplitForm,gassner2016skewsym_swe,CHAN2018346,GassnerWinters2021,Ranocha2018,giraldo2002nodal,ChanRanochaHendrik_et_al2022}.
+Accurate and efficient numerical simulations of nonlinear conservation laws are essential for advancements in science and industry.
+They facilitate the development of new technologies, deepen scientific understanding, and enable new discoveries.
+The endeavor to derive fast, precise, and reliable numerical methods for approximating solutions to nonlinear conservation laws has been a central focus of research since the pioneering works of von Neumann, Richtmyer, Lax, Wendroff, Godunov, and Harten~\cite{VonNeumannandRichtmyer1950,PDLax1954,Lax-Wendroff-1960,godunov1959,HARTEN1983151}.
+This area continues to attract significant interest from mathematicians and computational scientists, as evidenced by recent studies such as ~\cite{Sjögreen2019,GERRITSEN1996245,FISHER2013353,STIERNSTROM2021110100,Nordström2006,Mattsson_etal2004,MattssonandRider2015,Carpenter_et_al2014,fluxo_SplitForm,gassner2016skewsym_swe,CHAN2018346,GassnerWinters2021,Ranocha2018,giraldo2002nodal,ChanRanochaHendrik_et_al2022,CHEN2017427,LiuLuShu2024}.

-Historically, routine numerical approaches to solving nonlinear conservation laws were dominated by low order (first and second order) finite volume and finite difference methods \cite{godunov1959,LeVeque1992conslaws,LeVeque_2002,Lax-Wendroff-1960} which rely on Godunov-type approximate Riemann solvers.
-Low order accurate methods can be robust but, because of their inherent excessive numerical dissipation, are not expected to effectively and accurately resolve fine scale and nonlinear features present in the solutions, for example shocks, turbulence, vortices, and highly dispersive wave-dominated phenomena such as gravitational and Rossby wave propagation.
-High order numerical methods are less dissipative and are known to be efficient and well-suited for wave dominated problems, see e.g., the pioneering work by Kreiss and Oliger~\cite{Kreiss-1972}.
-Not all high order methods are acceptable, however, for nonlinear conservation laws.
+Historically, the numerical solution of nonlinear conservation laws was dominated by low-order (first- and second-order) finite volume and finite difference schemes~\cite{godunov1959,LeVeque1992conslaws,LeVeque_2002,Lax-Wendroff-1960}, which rely on Godunov-type approximate Riemann solvers.
+While low-order methods are robust, their excessive numerical dissipation and dispersion errors limit their capacity to accurately resolve complex fine scale features such as shocks, turbulence, vortices, and wave phenomena—including gravitational and Rossby waves.
+Conversely, high-order methods—pioneered by Kreiss and Oliger~\cite{Kreiss-1972}—exhibit substantially reduced dissipation and dispersion errors, rendering them highly effective for wave-dominated problems.
+However, their low dissipation can compromise robustness, making high-order schemes more susceptible to numerical noise and instabilities arising from unresolved nonlinear modes.
+As a result, not all high-order methods are suitable for solving nonlinear conservation laws.